paulf35/cd-ds-productsalespredictions/README.md

 |Train |637.369	| 806900.857 | 898.277 | 0.727
 |Test |	748.389 |	1154142.731 |	1074.310 |0.588

+Based on the results detailed in the Model Evaluation and Results section, the best performing modelwas the Tuned Random Forest model.
+However, There is bias to the model.
+It returned the lowest MAE value ($748.39) among the three models tested, which is acceptable given the average price for homes in the dataset.
+However, The R^2 value is only 58.8%, which means the that model is only predicting results for just over half of the data.

 # Model Recommendation

-Based on the results detailed in the Model Evaluation and Results section, the best performing modelwas the Tuned Random Forest model.
-I recommend this model for deployment.
-There was some bias to the model (R^2 value was 58.8%), but it returned the lowest MAE value ($748.39) among the three models tested.

-# Considerations
-While this model was the most performant of the ones tested, using this model to accurately predict sales would not be very reliable.
-The R^2 value is low (58.8%), so there is some bias in model.
-The Mean Squared Error value is also very high, which could make the model less than optimal.
+My recommendation is to test new models and continue tuning the model to increase the R^2 value.
+Additionally, in future models, I recommend we add additional helpful data and remove any features that aren't needed to create an accurate model.